 Ginger, Peanuts, and Scallions in Tea – Is it Too Good to be True?

 Since ancient times, the Chinese people have had a profound connection with tea, evolving from consuming to , and from cultivating, picking to processing it.
-The industrious and wise Chinese people, based on local conditions, have utilized core techniques such as fixation, withering, yellowing, oxidation, piling, fermentation, and scenting to develop six major types of tea – green, white, yellow, , black, and dark teas – along with flower-scented teas and other processed teas, totaling thousands of varieties.
+The industrious and wise Chinese people, based on local conditions, have utilized core techniques such as fixation, withering, yellowing, oxidation, piling, fermentation, and scenting to develop six major types of tea – green, white, yellow, oolong, black, and dark teas – along with flower-scented teas and other processed teas, totaling thousands of varieties.
 In this deep-rooted relationship with tea, different tea-drinking and tea-meeting customs have been formed and passed down through generations.

-On November 29, 2022, China's “Traditional Processing Techniques and Associated Customs” was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
+On November 29, 2022, China's “Traditional Chinese Techniques and Associated Customs” was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
 This entry encompasses 44 national-level intangible cultural heritage representative projects, including four traditional tea customs: Bai ethnic three-course tea, Yao ethnic oil tea, Tea Gathering Festival, and Jing Shan tea banquet.

-The Chinese tea culture is not only long-standing but also constantly renewed.
+The Chinese is not only long-standing but also constantly renewed.
 To further enhance the recognition of Chinese tea customs and the entire Chinese tea culture, and to promote their protection, inheritance, development, and dissemination, the All-China Co-operative News·Tea Weekly has specially planned and launched a series on “Intangible Cultural Heritage Tea Customs.”
 Four experts in traditional tea customs have been invited to provide authoritative insights into the history, cultural significance, production processes, current status, and future direction after being recognized by UNESCO, showcasing the unique charm of these traditional tea customs and invigorating the vitality of this historic Chinese tea through innovation and inheritance.

 This article is part of the third installment in the “Intangible Cultural Heritage Tea Customs” series, focusing on Gongcheng Oil Tea.